ClaireNeveu/sij/README.md

 ## Sub-Builder Syntax

-Because of Typescript's unidirectional type inference, everything in SIJ is attached to a fluent builder to avoid repetitive type annotations.
+Because of Typescript's (mostly) unidirectional type inference, everything in SIJ is attached to a fluent builder to avoid repetitive type annotations.
 This can be cumbersome when constructing complicated queries, especially those that involve functions.
 Take for example the following rather simple query:
 ```typescript
 const sql1 = sql.from('my_table');
 sql1.selectAs('pos_col', sql1.fn.abs('col'));
 ```
 We have to introduce the intermediate value `sql1` so that our `ABS` function knows about the available columns.
-SIJ provides a convenient syntax to work around this limitation:
+SIJ provides a convenient syntax to work around this limitation which leverages Typescript's limited contextual typing:
 ```typescript
 sql.from('my_table')(sql => sql.selectAs('pos_col', sql.fn.abs('col'));
 ```